Ryanair agrees deal with Amadeus to woo business customers

-DUBLIN Budget airline Ryanair (RYA.I) widened its new offering to win over business customers on Wednesday, announcing that it has agreed a deal with Spain's Amadeus (AMA.MC) to sell seats through the technology company's network of travel agents.
+DUBLIN, Sept 24 Budget airline Ryanair widened its new offering to win over business customers on Wednesday, announcing that it has agreed a deal with Spain's Amadeus to sell seats through the technology company's network of travel agents.

 Europe's largest low-cost carrier has ditched charges for checked-in bags on some fares, offered free flight changes and fast-track passage through airport security in an attempt to attract business travellers who have tended to shun the no-frills airline.